tomrailio/Protopaja-SAAB-22/README.md

 # Protocamp-22 / SAAB handheld microwave transmitter.
-Protopaja (Protocamp) is a 10 ECTS project course to create functional interactive prototypes based on briefs by partnering companies.
-Teachers in charge: Salu Ylirisku and Kimmo Silvonen (kimmo.silvonen@aalto.fi)
+Protopaja (Protocamp) is a 10 ECTS summerproject course in the University of Aalto to create functional interactive prototypes based on briefs by partnering companies.
+The School of Electrical Engineering is the onganizational unit and the Teachers in charge: Salu Ylirisku and Kimmo Silvonen (kimmo.silvonen@aalto.fi)

 SAAB recently developed the passive 'Sirius Compact' radar system for warfare.
 Now SAAB wants to develop a tool to test the limits and potential of the system.
 The Sirius Compact sensor